Welcome to BackTrax! This article will give you a quick walkthrough of the main features of the app so you can get started quickly.

 The BackTrax Library opens on the right side of the screen, and it starts out empty.
 We’ll start with importing from the iOS Media Library, which would contain any tracks you’ve synced to the device from your computer or downloaded from iCloud Music Library.

-Tap Import at the top right of the BackTrax Library panel, and choose iOS Media Library from the options that appear.
+Tap the button at the top right of the BackTrax Library panel, and choose iOS Media Library from the options that appear.
 Be sure to accept the permission request that comes up or BackTrax will not be able to import anything.

 The import screen for the iOS Media Library gives you several options for browsing and searching the library to select tracks to import.